n-stuff/window-system/README.md

 * create windows and handle events
 * draw polygons and textures using OpenGL
 * animate 3D objects using OpenGL
-* create a minecraft-like procedural world and move inside it
+* create a minecraft-like procedural world and move inside it using OpenGL
-* display font glyphs as images or triangles
+* display OpenType font glyphs as images or triangles
 * decode a simple SVG file containing paths and render it
-* build a simple text area widget from the building blocks provides by the libraries
+* build a simple text area widget from the supplied building blocks

 #### OpenGL bindings